HELEN BAYNE

 My work is influenced by my experience as an athlete, coach, student, teacher, biomechanist, clinician and scientist.
 I invite you to learn more about this work below.

 With a background in gymnastics, as a coach and athlete, I took the first steps in my career in sport science through undergraduate studies at the University of Pretoria and the University of Cape Town.
-I then worked in clinical practice as a biokineticist in Johannesburg for a number of years, with a special interest in sports injury rehabilitation.
+I then worked in clinical practice as a biokineticist in Johannesburg, with a special interest in sports injury rehabilitation.
 My PhD studies took me to Perth and the University of Western Australia, where I researched cricket fast bowling biomechanics and lumbar injury mechanisms.
-On returning to South Africa I worked at the University of Pretoria for nine years in a variety of roles.
-These included head of biomechanics at the High Performance Centre, senior lecturer in the Faculty of Health Sciences, and advisory board member of the sport science unit at the Sport, Exercise Medicine and Lifestyle Institute (SEMLI).
+On returning to South Africa I worked at the University of Pretoria for ten years in a variety of roles spanning academia and applied sport science.
+This required balancing student training and research – supervising ten MSc and PhD students to graduation – while delivering scientific support to elite athletes across cricket (as a consultant to Cricket South Africa and the International Cricket Council) and Olympic sports at the High Performance Centre.

 PAST AND PRESENT: